Running distributed tests

 tests, they need to be run across multiple network nodes (computers, VMs, or

-configuration to spin up a
+containers).
+We ship a docker compose configuration to spin up a

 scheduler and two workers as separate docker containers.